 7. Post on Social Media Consistently

 Social media is not just for national brands.
 For local businesses, platforms like Facebook and Instagram serve as community touchpoints where you can showcase your work, share customer testimonials, and stay top of mind.
-Businesses that post at least three times per week see significantly more engagement than those that post sporadically.
+Businesses that post consistently several times per week see meaningfully more engagement than those that post sporadically.

 The key is consistency and authenticity.
 Before-and-after photos from a roofing job in Babylon, a quick video from a restaurant kitchen in Patchogue, or a team spotlight from an auto shop in Bay Shore all perform well.
 If keeping up with content creation feels overwhelming, our social media management service handles everything from content planning to daily posting.